 Overtrading Trading - often with tight stops and tiny profit targets will only make the broker rich.
 The desire to just make a few hundred dollars a day by locking in tiny profits whenever possible is a losing strategy.

 Over leveraged - Leverage two-way street.
 The brokers want you to use high leverage because that means more spread income because your position size determines the amount of spread income; the bigger the position, the more spread income the broker earns.

 Relying on Others - Real traders play a lone hand; they make their own decisions and don't rely on others to make their trading decisions for them; there is no halfway; either trade for yourself or have someone else trade for you.

 Stop Losses - Putting tight stop losses with retail brokers is a recipe for disaster.
 When you put on a trade, commit to a reasonable stop loss limit that allows your trade a fair chance to develop.

-Demo Accounts Broker demo accounts are a shill game of sorts; they're not as time sensitive as real accounts and therefore give the impression that time-sensitive trading systems, such as short-term moving average crossovers, can be a consistently profitable trade; once you start dealing with real money, reality is quick to set in.
+Demo Accounts - Broker demo accounts are a shill game of sorts; they're not as time-sensitive as real accounts and therefore give the impression that time-sensitive trading systems, such as short-term moving average crossovers, can be a consistently profitable trade; once you start dealing with real money, the reality is quick to set in.

 No Trading Plan - "Make money" is not a trading plan.
 A trading plan is a blueprint for trading success; it spells out what you see your edge as being; if you don't have an edge, you don't have a plan, and likely you'll wind up a statistic (part of the 95% of new traders that lose and quit).